 What Atom Offers Families and Schools

-Atom Home empowers families with a library of over 100,000 AI-adaptive questions, customized learning plans, printable tests, and performance tracking for exam prep and core curriculum reinforcement.
-Concurrently, Atom School provides teachers with tools to set adaptive homework, manage mixed-ability classes, and monitor progress in real-time—all aligned with national curriculum standards.
-This dual-system architecture bridges out-of-school learning and classroom activities, aligning them under a unified adaptive AI umbrella.
+Atom Home provides families with access to a library of AI-adaptive questions, customized learning plans, printable tests, and performance tracking tools designed for exam preparation and curriculum reinforcement.
+Atom School offers teachers tools to assign adaptive homework, manage mixed-ability classrooms, and monitor student progress in real-time, all aligned with national curriculum standards.
+This dual-system approach connects out-of-school learning with classroom activities under a unified adaptive framework.

 Why Atom Could Shape the Future—and Where It Still Falters